Rachel Tillett

 About me

-You may be here because something has happened in your life that you' d like to discuss, or perhaps you feel like something is amiss but can't quite put your finger on what!
-We come to counselling for many reasons: anxiety, loss, family issues or low self-esteem to name a few.
-From experience, feeling safe and comfortable with your counsellor seriously impacts your progress (research also agrees) and this is why I provide a confidential and supportive environment where you can talk at your own pace, safe in the knowledge you will be treated with respect and accepted for who you are.
+You may be here because something has happened in your life that you would like to discuss, or perhaps you feel like something is amiss but can't quite put your finger on what!
+We come to counselling for many reasons: anxiety, depression, loss/grief, family and relationship issues or low self-esteem to name a few.
+From research and experience has shown that feeling safe and comfortable with your counsellor can seriously impact your progress.
+This is why my primary aim is to provide a supportive and confidential environment where you can talk at your own pace, safe in the knowledge you will be treated with respect and accepted for who you are.

-It feels like a good place to begin by saying that I too am human, just like you.
-I face challenges, as you do and I certainly am not perfect.
+It feels like a good place to begin by saying that, just like you, I face challenges and I certainly am not perfect.
 But this is great news because it means I won’t judge you for not being perfect either!

 How does counselling work?

 I will listen to you.
-Telling your story and reflecting on your experiences with the support of a caring yet objective person at hand can help you to gain the clarity and valuable insights needed to enable you to work through the challenges you face.
-Counselling is time that is dedicated to you, focusing on your needs and personal exploration.
-I may share practical exercises at times and ideas which have proved helpful to others for you to consider also.
+Telling your story and reflecting on your experiences with the support of a caring yet objective person can help you gain clarity and valuable insights needed to enable you to work through the challenges you're facing.
+Counselling is time that is dedicated to you, focusing on exploration of your past, present and future.
+I may share a range of practical exercises, tools and ideas which have proved helpful to others on top of helping you to go deeper into your emotional experience.

-Asking for support can be a big step and I have to be honest here, counselling may not be easy at times as it required us to challenge our beliefs and behaviours at times; but rest assured we will work together towards your personal goals and I will be alongside you firmly rooted in the belief that you can achieve them.
+Seeking support can be a big step and I have to be honest, counselling may not be easy at times as it requires us to challenge our beliefs and behaviours in order to grow - no doubt I will ask some difficult questions at times.
+But rest assured, we will work together towards your personal goals and I will be alongside you firmly rooted in the belief that you can achieve them.
+There will be times when you will have an emotional response to me, the more honest you can be about this the better as this can provide rich information and learning.

 What can counselling help with?

-Counselling can help you to explore many aspects of life, some of the common experiences of people I work with are as follows:
+Counselling can help you to explore many aspects of life.
+I often work with:

 https://www.elementscounselling.co.uk/sessions-fees/